SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 Mathematical Formalism
 The TQE Framework is grounded in a set of mathematical principles that govern the evolution of simulated universes.
 The core concepts are defined below.

 Key State Variables

-* E: The total energy of the initial state.
-A scalar value, E∈R+.
+E: The total energy of the initial state.
+A scalar value, E∈R +
+ .

-* I: The total information content of the initial state.
-A scalar value, I∈R+.
+I: The total information content of the initial state.
+A scalar value, I∈R +
+ .

-* X(t): A time-varying state vector representing the set of physical laws during the pre-collapse phase.
-X(t)∈Rn, where n is the number of fundamental parameters (e.g., coupling constants, particle masses) being simulated.
+X(t): A time-varying state vector representing the set of physical laws during the pre-collapse phase.
+X(t)∈R n
+ , where n is the number of fundamental parameters (e.g., coupling constants, particle masses) being simulated.

+X
+final
+​
-* Xfinal​: The final, locked-in vector of physical laws, Xfinal​=X(tlock​), where tlock​ is the lock-in epoch.
+ : The final, locked-in vector of physical laws, X final
+​
+ =X(t
+lock
+​
+ ), where t
+lock
+​
+  is the lock-in epoch.

 Update and Selection Rules

-* Coupling Function: The initial state of the physical laws is centered around a value determined by the initial energy and information through a coupling function, Xmean​=f(E,I).
+Coupling Function: The initial state of the physical laws is centered around a value determined by the initial energy and information through a coupling function, X mean
+​
+ =f(E,I).
 This function defines the fundamental hypothesis of the TQE model.

-* Pre-Collapse Dynamics: The fluctuation of the law vector X(t) around its mean can be modeled as a stochastic process.
-A simplified representation using a Langevin equation is: dtdX(t)​=−∇V(X)+2D​⋅η(t)
+Pre-Collapse Dynamics: The fluctuation of the law vector X(t) around its mean can be modeled as a stochastic process.
+A simplified representation using a Langevin equation is:

+dt
+dX(t)
+​
+ =−∇V(X)+
+2D

+​
+ ⋅η(t)
 Here, V(X) is a potential landscape whose shape is determined by the initial conditions E and I. The term −∇V(X) drives the system towards local minima (stable law configurations), D is a diffusion coefficient representing the magnitude of quantum-like fluctuations, and η(t) is a Gaussian white noise term.

+Lock-In Criterion: The transition to a stable set of laws occurs at epoch t lock
+​
-* Lock-In Criterion: The transition to a stable set of laws occurs at epoch tlock​ if the system's stability metric, S(t), remains below a predefined threshold ϵ for a duration of Δt epochs.
+  if the system's stability metric, S(t), remains below a predefined threshold ϵ for a duration of Δt epochs.
 A common choice for the stability metric is the trace of the covariance matrix of the state vector over the recent time window:

-S(t)=Tr(Cov(X(t′)))t′∈​<ϵ
+S(t)=Tr(Cov(X(t
+′
+ )))
+t
+′
+ ∈
+​
+ <ϵ
 Probabilistic and Stability Definitions
 The probability of the system locking into a specific configuration of laws X is related to the depth of the corresponding well in the potential landscape V(X).
 In analogy to statistical mechanics, this can be expressed as:

-P(lock-in∣X)∝exp(−kTeff​V(X)​)
+P(lock-in∣X)∝exp(−
+kT
+eff
+​

+V(X)
+​
+ )

+where T
+eff
+​
-where Teff​ is an effective temperature of the system during the pre-collapse phase, representing the energy available for fluctuations.
+  is an effective temperature of the system during the pre-collapse phase, representing the energy available for fluctuations.

 Anomaly and Scoring Equations
 The analysis suite uses standard statistical estimators to quantify cosmological observables and anomalies.

-   * Fine-Tuning Score (F): A heuristic score to quantify the "habitability" of a universe with laws Xfinal​={x1​,x2​,...,xn​}.
-This is often modeled as a multivariate Gaussian function centered on known "life-friendly" values (xi,target​), with widths (σi​) defining the tolerance for each parameter:
+Fine-Tuning Score (F): A heuristic score to quantify the "habitability" of a universe with laws X final
-F(Xfinal​)=i=1∏n​exp(−2σi2​(xi​−xi,target​)2​)
+​
+ ={x
+1
+​
+ ,x
+2
+​
+ ,...,x
+n
+​
+ }.
+This is often modeled as a multivariate Gaussian function centered on known "life-friendly" values (x i,target
+​
+ ), with widths (σ
+i
+​
+ ) defining the tolerance for each parameter:

+F(X
+final
+​
+ )=
+i=1
+∏
+n
+​
+ exp(−
+2σ
+i
+2
+​

+(x
+i
+​
+ −x
+i,target
+​
+ )
+2

+​
+ )
+Hemispherical Power Asymmetry (HPA): The asymmetry parameter A is calculated from the angular power spectra (C ℓ
+​
-   * Hemispherical Power Asymmetry (HPA): The asymmetry parameter A is calculated from the angular power spectra (Cℓ​) computed independently on two opposing hemispheres of the sky map (North, N, and South, S):
+ ) computed independently on two opposing hemispheres of the sky map (North, N, and South, S):

-A=∑ℓ=ℓmin​ℓmax​​(CℓN​+CℓS​)∑ℓ=ℓmin​ℓmax​​(CℓN​−CℓS​)​
+A=
+∑
+ℓ=ℓ
+min
+​

+ℓ
+max
+​

+​
+ (C
+ℓ
+N
+​
+ +C
+ℓ
+S
+​
+ )
+∑
+ℓ=ℓ
+min
+​

+ℓ
+max
+​

+​
+ (C
+ℓ
+N
+​
+ −C
+ℓ
+S
+​
+ )
+​

 This value quantifies the normalized difference in power over a specific range of angular scales (multipoles ℓ).

 ________________